searchspring/snap/docs/PREACT_EVENTS.md

 There are two ways we can attach events to our controllers.
 Using the config, or directly on the controller.

-## Config Attachments
+## Config Middleware

-On the config we can specify the `use` object to include Attachments using `on` or `plugin`
+On the config we can specify middleware via `plugin` or `on`.

-### use.on
+### on

 The `on` property is an object that has event name(s) as the key and the middleware function as the value.

-The value can also be an array of functions is attaching multiple middleware to a single event.
+The value can also be an array of functions if attaching multiple middleware to a single event.

 ```typescript
 const config = {